paulypower/Moniacwithcompadd/README.md

 3.1 Holistic View:

-The Econoscope incorporates a wide range of modern economic factors, such as mass migration, quantitative easing, technological advancements, climate change, and more.
+The Econoscope incorporates a wide range of modern economic factors, eventually incorporating mass migration, quantitative easing, technological advancements, climate change, and more.
 This provides a holistic view of the economy and captures the complexity of real-world interactions.

 3.2 Flexibility: